 - Keep Believing Ministries

-Would you like to receive Pastor Ray’s blog entries by email?My people have committed two sins: They have forsaken me, the spring of living water, and have dug their own cisterns, broken cisterns that cannot hold water.
+Would you like to receive Ray Pritchard’s blog entries by email?My people have committed two sins: They have forsaken me, the spring of living water, and have dug their own cisterns, broken cisterns that cannot hold water.

 We find this beautiful invitation near the end of the Bible: